 Or, get in a quick nine at Vintner’s Golf Course in Yountville and then head over to nearby Washington Street for your choice of eats in downtown Yountville – often referred to as the restaurant capital of Napa Valley.

-If you aren’t bringing your own clubs, guests of the Silverado Resort and Spa near Napa can utilize the premium Callaway Club rentals onsite and hit the links for an unforgettable round with the guys.
+If you aren’t bringing your own clubs, guests of the Silverado Resort in Napa can utilize the premium Callaway Club rentals onsite and hit the links for an unforgettable round with the guys.

 Hiking & Biking